sunnypatel24/Zendesk-Coding-Challenge/README.md

 Zendesk Ticket Viewer for 2021 Intern Coding Challenge

 A ticket viewer program written in Python to connect to Zendesk API and get all tickets or a single ticket for an account.
+Sample tickets from `tickets.json` were posted to Zendesk account using a POST API call with Postman.
 * Must have a valid Zendesk subdomain url, such as 'https://zccsunnypatel.zendesk.com'.

 ## Installation & Usage